-The new "Dr. on Jens Thraenhart's name | eTurboNews | Travel Industry News
+The new "Dr." on Jens Thraenhart's name | eTurboNews | Travel Industry News

 The Research Question: How can the establishment of networks of businesses increase the resilience of a cross-border tourism destination, during and post COVID-19.

 Congratulations to the German-Canadian Dr. Thraenhart had been posted from all over the world, including from leaders and members of the World Tourism Network.
-Dr. Thraenhart was awarded on the sideline of the WTM London in November 2021 to call himself a tourism hero.
+Dr. Thraenhart was awarded on the sideline of WTM London in November 2021 when he was named a tourism hero.